wang-gerui/wang-gerui.github.io/index.md

 ## About Me

-I am a blockchain research scientist at the Beijing Academy of Blockchain and Edge Computing.
-I earned my Ph.D. in the Department of Computer Science at the University of Illinois at Urbana-Champaign, under the supervision of Prof. Pramod Viswanath.
-Before that, I obtained my Bachelor's degree in the Yao Class, IIIS at Tsinghua University.
+I am a blockchain research scientist at Beijing Academy of Blockchain and Edge Computing.
+I am actively seeking collaboration with researchers in areas related to blockchain technology.

+I earned my Ph.D. in Computer Science at University of Illinois Urbana-Champaign, under the supervision of Prof. Pramod Viswanath.

+I obtained my bachelor's degree at Yao Class, IIIS, Tsinghua University.

 ## Research Interests